PrathicaShettyM/QuizApp-JS/README.md

 # Static-webpage-repo
-This repository consists of some of basic static webpages by me.
+This repository consists of simple JavaScript projects.